PRINT PURCHASES, FRAMING PACKAGES & GENERAL INFORMATION

 All photographs are available for purchase as giclée (digital pigment) prints.
-All prints, excluding folio prints, are signed.
+All prints are signed by the photographer.
 Additionally, a limited selection of traditional gelatin silver prints and can be found in the "Traditional Darkroom Prints" gallery.
-Purchases can be made via the "Featured Products" tabs in the upper right hand corner of the gallery page.
 Paypal and all major credits are accepted.
 Sales tax as well as shipping & handling is included with all purchases (within the United States).
 For shipping outside the United States please contact me for a price quote.

 PRINT AND FRAMING PACKAGE